damianobaldan/riverconn/README.md

 devtools::install_github("damianobaldan/riverconn", build_vignettes = TRUE)

 # Changelog
+0.2.6 to 0.2.7
+* changed architecture of B_ij_fun to improve speed (now relying on dodgr package to speed up shortest paths calculations on graphs)

 0.2.5 to 0.2.6
-* changed architecture of c_ij_fun to improve speed (now relying on dodgr package to speed up paths calculations on graphs)
+* changed architecture of c_ij_fun to improve speed (now relying on dodgr package to speed up shortest paths calculations on graphs)
 * B_ij_fun is still the slow version

 0.2.4 to 0.2.5